 |Direct train||Yes, there are 6 direct trains a day|

-Amtrak is the main train company in the United States operating medium and long-distance intercity services in 46 US states as well as in 3 Canadian provinces.
-There are over 300 Amtrak trains running daily.
-With Amtrak you can travel by train across the country and explore destinations near and far with routes such as the Northeast Regional connecting cities in the East Coast, the Coast Starlight connecting destinations up and down the West Coast, the Empire Builder connecting Chicago and Midwestern cities to the Northwest, and many more.
-Amtrak offers different class options suiting any budget, from Coach Class to Business Class, First Class, and the Sleeper Class, where you can book a Roomette, Bedroom, and Bedroom suite among others for night travel.
-There are several different ticket types including Saver, Value, Flexible, Business and Premium for you to book for your next train journey between Milwaukee, WI and Chicago.
+Amtrak is the main train company in the United States and operates medium and long-distance intercity services in 46 American states and 3 Canadian provinces.
+With over 300 Amtrak trains running daily, you can travel by train across America and explore destinations near and far.
+Take the Acela train for high-speed services connecting popular cities in the Northeast, the Coast Starlight to travel up and down the stunning West Coast or the Empire Builder to travel from Chicago to the Midwest and the Pacific Northwest among others.
+Amtrak offers different class options to suit any traveler’s budget with classes like Coach, Business, First and the Sleeper Class, where you can book a Roomette, Bedroom, and Bedroom suite among others for night travel.
+When you book your train journey from Milwaukee, WI to Chicago, you can choose between ticket types like Saver, Value, Flexible, Business and Premium.

-Train information from Milwaukee, WI to Chicago with Amtrak:
+Milwaukee, WI to Chicago train information with Amtrak:

 Amtrak is the sole provider of train service on this particular route and offers daily rail service from Detroit to Chicago on its Michigan Services trains.
 This direct itinerary leaves from the Detroit Amtrak Station and arrives at Chicago’s Union Station just about 5h later.
 This idyllic ride departs first thing in the morning, crossing the beautiful state of Michigan before arriving in Chicago’s thriving West Loop in the late morning.
 A quick, non-stop journey, this route is ideal for business travelers with meetings or other appointments in Chicago, but also provides an exciting adventure for young families or couples looking for a weekend getaway in the famous Windy City on the shores of Lake Michigan.